Help Center

 Why is a document's text missing or garbled?

 OCR quality depends on the condition of the original scanned document.
 Heavily redacted, water-damaged, or poor-quality scans may produce incomplete or inaccurate transcriptions.
 The original PDF is always the authoritative source.
+When AI results seem incomplete, check the Document Condition field on the Document Detail page.